smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 ##### Vehicle is the hotspot

-After the application from the device is connected and if the vehicle should be the hotspot, SDL Core will send `OnSystemCapabilityUpdate` notification to the application and to the HMI.
-Since it is the vehicle's responsibility to start the hotspot, Core should wait for `OnCapabilityUpdate` with the updated capabilities.
+After the application from the device is connected and if the vehicle should be the hotspot, SDL Core will send `OnSystemCapabilityUpdate` notification to the HMI.
+Since it is the vehicle's responsibility to start the hotspot, Core should wait for `OnSystemCapabilityUpdate` with the updated capabilities.
 Only after this notification is Core ready to process feature enabled application from another device.

 #### Mobile device is the hotspot

-After SDL Core has decided that the mobile device should be an access point, Core will send `OnSystemCapabilityUpdate` notification to the application and HMI.
+After SDL Core has decided that the mobile device should be an access point, Core will send `OnSystemCapabilityUpdate` notification to the application.
 Since HMI has nothing to do before establishing WiFi connection, the HMI capability will be updated only after connection attempt to the mobile hotspot.
-Before this point, Core will not be able to process feature enabled applications from other devices.
+Before this step another connected app (on another device) may receive wrong `OnSystemCapabilityUpdate` notification.

 ### WiFi disconnection